-Works with Nest was created in 2014 as a way for connected home products from other manufacturers to take what Nest knows and personalise your experience, such as turning off the lights when you’re away.
+Works with Nest was created in 2014 as a way for connected home products from other manufacturers to take what Nest knows and personalize your experience, such as turning off the lights when you’re away.
 The connected home has evolved significantly since then, and how people interact with and manage their devices has changed as well.
-Voice, smart displays and whole-home automated routines are at the centre of today’s connected home, and the Google Assistant has evolved into a leading platform to deliver these experiences.
+Voice, smart displays, and whole-home automated routines are at the center of today’s connected home, and the Google Assistant has evolved into a leading platform to deliver these experiences.

 Transitioning to Works with Google Assistant

-Note: Nest account migration to a Google Account is optional, and once completed, is not reversible.
+Note: Nest Account migration to a Google Account is optional, and once completed, is not reversible.
 During the migration process, you will need to remove and disconnect all your WWN third-party product connections (also not reversible).
 We recommend reading this entire article and referencing the FAQs about accounts for the Nest app to determine if account migration is right for you at this time.
-When you’re ready, you can choose to migrate your Nest account and associated data to a Google Account at any time in the future.
+When you’re ready, you can choose to migrate your Nest Account and associated data to a Google Account anytime in the future.
 However, we strongly encourage you to migrate only when you've received your email invitation.

-Once your Nest account is migrated to a Google Account, Works with the Google Assistant routines can be created from the Google Home or Assistant apps with other smart home partner products that you already own.
-But some partner devices, connections, services and features that you had working via WWN may not be available on WWGA, such as having your smart light bulbs automatically turn off when you leave your home.
+Once your Nest Account is migrated to a Google Account, Works with the Google Assistant routines can be created from the Google Home or Assistant apps with other smart home partner products you already own.
+But some partner devices, connections, services, and features you had working via WWN may not be available on WWGA, such as having your smart light bulbs automatically turn off when you leave your home.
 These Home/Away status-based features are being developed for WWGA, but won’t be available until early 2020.

-We understand that you may not want to migrate until more smart home devices and features are supported through WWGA routines.
-We're committed to minimising disruptions during this transition.
+We understand you may not want to migrate until more smart home devices and features are supported through WWGA routines.
+We're committed to minimizing disruptions during this transition.
 Here's our plan:

 - If you choose to migrate your account, all WWN device connections you have today will no longer work after migration.

-- If you choose not to migrate your Nest account, your existing WWN device connections will continue working with your Nest account and Nest app uninterrupted.
-But you won't have access to new features that will be available with a Google Account, the Google Home app and the WWGA programme.
-If we make changes to the existing WWN connections available to you with your Nest account, we will make sure to keep you informed.
+- If you choose not to migrate your Nest Account, your existing WWN device connections will continue working with your Nest Account and Nest app uninterrupted.
+But you won't have access to new features that will be available with a Google Account, the Google Home app, and the WWGA program.
+If we make changes to the existing WWN connections available to you with your Nest Account, we will make sure to keep you informed.

-We know that we can't build a one-size-fits-all solution, so we're moving quickly to work with our most popular developers to create and support helpful interactions that give you the best of Google Nest, and minimise disruption as best as we can.
-Our goal remains to give you the tools that you need to make your home helpful in the ways that matter most to you.
+We know we can't build a one-size-fits-all solution, so we're moving quickly to work with our most popular developers to create and support helpful interactions that give you the best of Google Nest, and minimize disruption as best as we can.
+Our goal remains to give you the tools you need to make your home helpful in the ways that matter most to you.

-We recognise that you may want your Nest devices to continue to work with other connected ecosystems that use Works with Nest, such as Amazon Alexa.
-The current Nest smart home skill for Alexa and other partner ecosystem integrations will not work with migrated Google Accounts.
-However, with Amazon and a few other ecosystem partners, we’re exploring the possibility of creating Nest device connections that are compatible with migrated and new Google Accounts.
+We recognize you may want your Nest devices to continue to work with other connected ecosystems, such as Amazon Alexa, that use Works with Nest.
+The current Nest Smart Home Skill for Alexa and other partner ecosystem integrations will not work with migrated Google Accounts.
+However, we’re exploring with Amazon and a few other ecosystem partners the possibility of creating Nest device connections that are compatible with migrated and new Google Accounts.

-There are a few things that you should keep in mind regarding Works with Nest, your Nest account migration and relinking Nest devices with approved ecosystem partners after migration:Amazon Alexa and Google Nest
+There are a few things you should keep in mind regarding Works with Nest, your Nest Account migration, and relinking Nest devices with approved ecosystem partners after migration:Amazon Alexa and Google Nest

 - If you choose to migrate your account, you will be required to disconnect your current Alexa connection with Nest (this is not reversible).

-- If you have other Works with Nest connections in addition to your Alexa connection, we recommend that you do not migrate your Nest account until you receive an email invitation letting you know that your Nest account is ready for migration.
-However, Nest account migration is optional, and you may choose to migrate to a Google Account at any time.
+- If you have other Works with Nest connections in addition to your Alexa connection, we recommend that you do not migrate your Nest account until you receive an email invitation letting you know your Nest Account is ready for migration.
+However, Nest Account migration is optional, and you may choose to migrate to a Google Account at anytime.